sustainable-computing-io/kepler-doc/templates/adopters.md

   On this page you can see a selection of organisations who self-identified as using Kepler.
 ---

-# Kepler Adopters
+## Kepler Adopters

-Organisations below all are using Kepler.
+Organizations below all are using Kepler.

 To join this list, please follow [these instructions](https://sustainable-computing.io/project/contributing/).